About the Department of Physics

 Physics is the foundation for natural sciences, and also has practical implications for our everyday lives.
 In fact, modern life is dominated by technological developments based on discoveries in physics, from ultra-fast computers to renewable energy technologies.

 Our research spans a broad spectrum of natural sciences and technology, which in turn allows us to offer an education that provides a solid basis for future careers.
 Physics research is carried out in experimental as well as theoretical fields, often across conventional boundaries between disciplines.
 Our central research areas are materials science, nanoscience, surface physics, modern optics, astrophysics, solar energy, biophysics, and medical technology.
 Research staff at the institute make a special effort to increase the awareness and understanding of the importance and impact of physics in our society.

-Department of Physics currently employs about 180 people.
-On average, about 2000 NTNU students a year follow Physics courses.
+Department of Physics currently employs about 160 people, Employees Department of Physics.
+On average about 2000 NTNU students a year follow Physics courses.

 Høgskoleringen 5, Trondheim Realfagbygget D5-170

 Department of Physics

 Postboks 50 Økern